January is Cervical Cancer Awareness Month!

-All women are at risk for cervical cancer.
-It occurs most often in women over age 30.
+All people with a cervix are at risk for cervical cancer.
+It occurs most often in people over 30.
 Human papillomavirus (HPV) is the main cause of cervical cancer.
 HPV is a common virus that is passed from one person to another during intercourse.
-At least half of sexually active people will have HPV at some point in their lives, but few women will get cervical cancer.
+At least half of sexually active people will have HPV at some point in their lives, but few people will get cervical cancer.

-- HPV – for most women, HPV will go away on its own; however, if it does not, there is a chance that over time it may cause cervical cancer
+- HPV – for most people, HPV will go away on its own; however, if it does not, there is a chance that over time it may cause cervical cancer

 - Having HIV or another condition that makes it hard for your body to fight off health problems